 The arresting officer may arrest a person who is intoxicated but not driving.
 This is allowed by law.
 In such a case, the defense can take up the notion that the person was conscious of the risks of driving, thereby pulled over.

-Find a Lake Forest DUI Defense Attorney Near Me
+Find a Orange County DUI Defense Attorney Near Me

 A prosecutor may make you believe the charges you face are incontestable.
 However, we at Orange County DUI Attorney can analyze your case and build a strong defense.
 We believe that everyone deserves a fair trial.
 We can ensure that you will have a good attorney to defend you in case of a DUI charge.
 Our group of attorneys is one of the best and well recognized DUI law firms in southern California.
 For assistance, please contact our Lake Forest DUI Attorney at 949-377-2280.

 If you have been arrested in Los Angeles for a DUI I recommend this law firm: Los Angeles DUI Attorney